nathankurt/k8s-cert/notes/core-concepts.md

   * When a new deployment is created, to deploy say 5 replicas.
     * first creates a ReplicaSet automatically, which in turn creates the number of PODs required to meet the number of replicas.
     * When you upgrade your application, the kubernetes deployment object creates a new replicaset under the hood and starts deploying the containers there
-      * at the same time taking down the pods in the old replica set following a
+      * at the same time taking down the pods in the old replica set following a `rollingUpdate` strategy
+      * Can be seen when you try to list the replicasets using `kubectl get replicasets` command.